tfdeepnet/end2/week4/README.md

 # Build a neural network to add an image of a number and a number

+## Abstract

+An convolution neural network is is used to process an image input to get the predicted number label.This predicted label and an integer between 0 - 9 is fed to 4 linear layers to get a 1x20 vector output.The index of the largest value is then used as the predicted sum of the 2 numbers.The predicted sum is then matched with actual sum of the 2 numbers , to calculate the loss and adjust the model weights iteratively.After few epochs the loss will reduce and predicted sum will converge with actual sum.

 ## Data generation strategy

 ### Dataset :